shamarm/Challenge/README.md

 # Challenge
-To build the environment based on the scenario provided.
+To build the environment based on the scenario provided